The Best Religious Festivals to Experience Abroad

 Why go to Carnival?

-Brazilian Carnival is an experience that engages your senses.
+Brazilian Carnival engages your senses.

-* Watch amazing samba dancers.
+- Watch amazing samba dancers.

-* Join in the street parties dancing with locals.
+- Join street parties.
+Dance with locals.

 Tips for travelers: